 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted by using the Group's incremental borrowing rate.
-The Group's incremental borrowing rate is determined based on interest rate of the Group's bank loans if the Group would have to pay to borrow over a similar term and with a similar security the funds necessary to obtain an asset of a similar value of the right-of-use asset in a similar economic environment.
+The rate is defined as the rate of interest that the lessee would have to pay to borrow over a similar term and with a similar security the fund necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment.